How Many Car Insurance Claims Are Too Many?

 How many car insurance claims is too many?

-Most insurers consider 2 to 3 claims within a 3-year period to be a red flag.
-At that threshold, you risk significant rate increases, policy surcharges, or non-renewal at your next policy term.
-There's no single universal number, but the combination of claim frequency, claim type, and your overall driving record all factor into how your insurer responds.
+Most insurers consider 2 to 3 claims within a 3-year period to be a significant red flag.
+At that threshold, you risk major rate increases, policy surcharges, or non-renewal at your next policy term.
+There's no single universal number — the combination of claim frequency, claim type, and your overall driving record all factor into how your insurer responds.
+Bodily injury claims and at-fault accidents carry significantly more weight than minor comprehensive claims.

 Will a not-at-fault claim raise my car insurance rates?

 Not-at-fault claims generally have a smaller impact on rates than at-fault claims, and some states restrict insurers from surcharging you for them.
-However, multiple not-at-fault claims within your lookback period can still flag you as a high-frequency claimant and result in rate increases or non-renewal, depending on your insurer and state.
+However, multiple not-at-fault claims within your lookback period can still flag you as a high-frequency claimant and result in rate increases or non-renewal depending on your insurer and state.
+Always check how a not-at-fault accident affects your insurance before assuming there's no penalty.

 How long does a claim stay on my insurance record?

 Most claims stay on your insurance record for 3 to 5 years, though this can vary by insurer and state.
-More serious incidents — like a DUI — can remain on record for up to 10 years.
-After the lookback window passes, the claim no longer factors into your premium calculations, which is why staying claim-free during that period pays off.
+More serious incidents — like a DUI or hit-and-run — can remain on record for up to 10 years.
+After the lookback window passes, the claim no longer factors into your premium calculations, which is why staying claim-free during that period is so valuable.
+Check out the complete claim rate timeline for a year-by-year breakdown.

 What is a claim-free discount and how much can I save?

 A claim-free (or good driver) discount rewards drivers who have not filed any claims over a defined period, typically 3 to 5 years.
-These discounts commonly range from 10% to 30% off your premium, which on a $2,638 average annual premium could mean $264 to $791 in savings per year.
-Filing a claim typically resets the eligibility clock for these discounts.
+These discounts commonly range from 10% to 30% off your premium depending on the carrier and your driving profile.
+On a $2,158 average annual full-coverage premium, that translates to roughly $216 to $647 in annual savings.
+Filing a claim typically resets the eligibility clock for these discounts entirely.

 Can an insurance company cancel my policy for too many claims?

 Yes, though the rules vary by state.
-During the first 60 days of a new policy (the underwriting period), insurers can cancel for almost any reason, including claim history.
+During the first 60 days of a new policy (the underwriting period), insurers can cancel for almost any reason, including claims history.
 After that window, mid-term cancellations are typically limited to fraud, non-payment, or serious violations.
-More commonly, insurers will non-renew your policy at the end of your term if your claim history poses too great a risk.
+More commonly, insurers will non-renew your policy at the end of your term if your claim history poses too great a risk — particularly if you have 3 or more claims in a 36-month window.

 Compare Car Insurance Rates in Ohio